Living on the edge: Phase transitions in convex programs with random data

 \subsection{Vignette: Compressed sensing}

-To illustrate our goals, we discuss the compressed sensing problem, a familiar example where a phase transition is plainly visible in numerical experiments~\cite{DonTan:09a}.
+To illustrate our goals, we discuss the \term{compressed sensing problem}, a familiar example where a phase transition is plainly visible in numerical experiments~\cite{DonTan:09a}.
 Let $\vct{x}_0 \in \R^d$ be an unknown vector with $s$ nonzero entries.
-Suppose we have access to a vector $\vct{z}_0 \in \R^m$ consisting of random linear samples of $\vct{x}_0$, where the number $m$ of samples is smaller than the ambient dimension $d$.
-More precisely, assume that $\vct{z}_0 = \mtx{A} \vct{x}_0$ where $\mtx{A}$ is an $m \times d$ matrix with independent standard normal entries.
-The aim is to reconstruct $\vct{x}_0$ given the measurement vector $\vct{z}_0$, the measurement matrix $\mtx{A}$, and the prior knowledge that $\vct{x}_0$ is sparse.
-One may regard this formulation as a toy model for understanding when it is possible to solve an underdetermined linear inverse problem with a structured unknown.

-A well-established approach~\cite{CDS:01,CT:06,dono:06} to the compressed sensing problem is the method of $\ell_1$ minimization:
+Let $\mtx{A}$ be an $m \times d$ random matrix whose entries are independent standard normal variables, and suppose we have access to the vector

+This serves as a model for data acquisition: we interpret $\vct{z}_0$ as a collection of $m$ independent linear measurements of the unknown $\vct{x}_0$.
+The compressed sensing problem requires us to identify $\vct{x}_0$ given only the measurement vector $\vct{z}_0$ and the realization of the measurement matrix $\mtx{A}$.
+When the number $m$ of measurements is smaller than the ambient dimension $d$, we cannot solve this inverse problem unless we take advantage of the prior knowledge that $\vct{x}_0$ is sparse.

+The method of $\ell_1$ minimization~\cite{CDS:01,CT:06,dono:06} is a well-established approach to the compressed sensing problem.
+This technique searches for the sparse unknown $\vct{x}_0$ by solving the convex program